yayacdm/myFlix-client/README.md

 -As a user, I want to be able to create a profile so I can save data about my favorite movies.

 Dependencies:
-Parcel
-React
-React-DOM
+-Parcel
+-React
+-React-DOM

-Parcel path to index: Desktop/CF/myFlix-client/src/index.html
+Parcel path to index:
+Desktop/CF/myFlix-client/src/index.html